joaoadpereira/joaopereira.xyz/_pages/about.md

 <!--I found out that Coronavirus became a common topic to break the ice before someone presents himself.
 Well, during these physical distance times, the use of AR & VR technologies also turned even more important digital solutions for business and people communicate remotely in an efficient way.
 Precisely, that's what I have been working on!-->

-I have been developing and researching XR applications to improve industrial processes in different domains: product design, simulation, training, manufacturing, marketing & sales and maintenance.
+I have been working on XR experiences to improve industrial processes in different domains: product design, simulation, training, manufacturing, marketing & sales and maintenance.

 To complement my skills, I've been participating in different courses related to Computer Science, Unity, C# programming, git, Blender and gamification.